 Scientific programme

-Besides the invited keynotes, the LaP2025 meeting will include organized symposia related to the special theme “Interventions to promote cognition and well-being“, and free papers on various aspects of learning and plasticity presented as posters.
+Besides the invited keynotes, the LaP2024 meeting will include organized symposia related to the special theme “Spatial cognition“, and free papers on various aspects of learning and plasticity presented as posters.
 Note that besides the congress presentations, the meeting provides ample opportunities for informal scientific discussions amongst the participants.

 Sunday